aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Never wear your best pants when you go to fight for freedom.

-Last update: Sat Oct 26 05:08:11 2024
+Last update: Sun Oct 27 05:08:38 2024

 ### Let's play! 🎮